“Welcome to Salzburg, birthplace of Wolfgang Amadeus Mozart.”

 This is followed by the Easter Festival (founded by the Salzburg-born conductor Herbert von Karajan), the Whitsun Festival featuring world class orchestras and, the daddy of them all, the Salzburg Festival, a celebration of music and drama which runs from mid-July to the end of August.

-Celebrating its centenary in 2020, the Salzburg Festival takes place partly in the Great Festival Hall opera house, which has a facade the length of a street.
+Celebrating its centenary in 2020, the Salzburg Festival takes place partly in the Great Festival Hall, which has a facade the length of a street.
 It was opened in 1960 with the opera ‘Der Rosenkavalier’ by Richard Strauss under the artistic director, Herbert von Karajan.
 Despite having only a six-week run, the Festival provides some 2,800 full-time jobs and brings almost €200 million into the local economy.

 Look out also for Culture Days and Jazz & the City in October and Salzburg Advent Singing in November and December.
 The whole sonorous cycle then begins all over again, while throughout the year the town is serenaded by some of the most accomplished street musicians you’ll hear anywhere.